Hiking Tiger Leaping Gorge in Three Days – Yunnan Travel

 After climbing a steep hill, we stopped to rest at a makeshift stall run a sweet elderly Naxi woman who grinned at our red faces.
 We bought Snickers and Red Bull (8RMB/€1 each) and ice-cold water and she handed us walnuts for energy out of a large container.
 Her routine job, it seemed, was to break open the walnuts on that high secluded, windy spot, and sell a few items to the curious (or sun-stroked) hikers who passed by.

 The route to Naxi Family Guesthouse was mostly downhill and we were glad to grab lunch and to stop there for a while.
-You could even choose to spend the night there and trek for longer the day after, but we really wanted to get rid of the infamous 28 bends on the first day.
+You could even choose to spend the night there and trek for longer the day after, but we really wanted to get rid of the infamous 28 bends of the Tiger Leaping Gorge hike on the first day.
 Our egg and chicken fried rice and diet cokes went down a treat though!

 By 2.30pm, we were at it again.
 The road up from the guesthouse was once more very steep and this pretty much led to the alleged 28 bends (which felt more like 100).
 At this point, I believe that I overheated and was suffering a minor sunstroke, so much so that Nikki had to pour a bottle of cold water over my head as I sipped from another bottle.
 I felt a lot better after…. again – sunblock, frequent sips of water and a lighter daypack will help you avoid this!!

 The bends are tough especially for those of you who, like us, attempt to hike this route with such a horridly low fitness level.
 But they are not impossible.
-They seemed seriously never-ending though, and as we sweated and puffed our way up, we realised that this part of the route covered a 400m elevation over an 800m span.
+They seemed seriously never-ending though, and as we sweated and puffed our way up, we realised that this part of the Tiger Leaping Gorge hike covered a 400m elevation over an 800m span.

 We tried counting the bends but lost count after the first few.
-At this point on the trail, we were stopping every few metres to catch our breath, which I felt was a little bit pathetic, considering that we had been on similar treks before.
+At this point of hiking Tiger Leaping Gorge, we were stopping every few metres to catch our breath, which I felt was a little bit pathetic, considering that we had been on similar treks before.
 But I guess that this was a bit of a reminder that we are nearer to 40 years of age rather than to 30 and that traveling long-term had taken a toll on our energy levels too.